Teen

 - Participate in a teen library event.

-- Read a book written by or about someone from a different country or culture.
+- Read a book by a local author.

 Each Activity is worth 25 pages!